Viel-Falter Butterfly and Moth Monitoring

 Project status: active

 The Insect Monitoring Austria: Lepidoptera is implemented by the Department of Ecology of the University of Innsbruck in cooperation with the Natural History collection of the Tyrolean State Museums.
-It is financed by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK).
+It is financed by the Federal Ministry for Agriculture and Forestry, Climate and Environmental Protection, Regions and Water Management (BML).

 Subscribe to our ABOL news